MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

-- 6 digits representing date of birth in the format YYMMDD
+- six digits representing date of birth in the format YYMMDD
-- 4 digits
+- four digits
-- 1 check digit
+- one check digit

 ### Checksum